stagadish/NNplusplus/README.md

 # NN++

-A short, self-contained, and easy-to-use deep neural net implementation for C++.
+A short, self-contained, and easy-to-use neural net implementation for C++.
 It includes the neural net implementation and a Matrix class for basic linear algebra operations.
 This project is mostly for learning purposes, but preliminary testing results over the MNIST dataset show some promise.

 ## Getting Started